ognistik/macrowhisper/src/CODEBASE_MAP.md

   - API calls and webhooks
   - System automation (brightness, volume, etc.)
   - Multi-step actions/workflows

+## Additional Documentation

+For detailed technical analysis of the complete processing flow, timing, and clipboard synchronization, see:
+- **[PROCESSING_FLOW.md](./PROCESSING_FLOW.md)** - Comprehensive developer documentation covering the complete flow from recording detection to action execution, including all timing variables, conditions, and edge cases.

+---

 This comprehensive codebase map serves as a complete guide for understanding, maintaining, and extending the Macrowhisper application.
 The architecture supports robust operation, easy extensibility, and maintainable code organization across all components.